FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 # Definition of Commonly Used Terms {#DefinitionOfCommonlyUsedTerms}

-The definitions and semantics of Route Path Authorizations (RPA) provided in [I-D.guo-sidrops-rpa-profile] are applied here.
+The definitions and semantics of Route Path Authorizations (RPA) provided in {{RPKI-RPA-Profile}} are applied here.

 - **Route is ineligible**: The term has the same meaning as in {{RFC4271}}, i.e., "route is ineligible to be installed in Loc-RIB and will be excluded from the next phase of route selection."
 - **AS-path**: This term defines a sequence of ASes listed in the BGP UPDATE AS_PATH or AS4_PATH attribute.
 This document uses the terms AS-path, AS_PATH, and AS4_PATH interchangeably.